eclipse-tractusx/traceability-foss/docs/user-manual.md

 General information about the quality notification.

-##### Affected Parts
+##### Affected parts

-Listed parts that are assigned to the selected alert.
+Listed parts that are assigned to the selected quality notification.

-##### Supplier parts (If type is investigation)

-Detailed information for child parts assigned to a quality notification.

-##### Own parts (If type is alert)

-Detailed information for parent parts assigned to a quality notification.

-##### Message History
+##### Message history

-Displays all state transitions including the reason/description of the transition that were done on the notification to get an overview of the correspondence between sender and receiver.
+Displays all state transitions including the reason / description of the transition that were done on the notification to get an overview of the correspondence between sender and receiver.

 ##### Quality notification action